jorgyp/terraform/README.md

 ><b>Scenario:</b> AKS cluster is running, you don't want to manage the Continuos Deployment work and would like to take advantage of GitOps.

 1. Change into the scripts directory and run "bash gitops_deploy.sh" to install Weave's GitOps operator called Flux on the cluster.
-2. Follow instructions to validate gitops "git push" functions as expected.
+2. Follow bash instructions to validate gitops "git push" works as expected by using the test_api repository as a test app.

 Full instructions here: https://eksworkshop.com/weave_flux/